gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-A Key Management using DTLS when it has established a DTLS 1.3 connection, it can derive traffic and restart keys and set the Protection Operator for User Data encryption/decription via the API shown in {{sctp-DTLS-chunk-layering}} to create the necessary DTLS key contexts.
-Both a DTLS Key context for traffic and a DTLS Key contect for restart needs to be created.
+A Key Management using DTLS when it has established a DTLS 1.3 connection, it can derive traffic and restart keys and set the Protection Operator for User Data encryption/decryption via the API shown in {{sctp-DTLS-chunk-layering}} to create the necessary DTLS key contexts.
+Both a DTLS Key context for traffic and a DTLS Key context for restart needs to be created.

 DTLS 1.3 handshake messages, that are transported as SCTP User Data